Public & Social Service

 Bachelor’s Degree Starting Salary

-The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in public administration and social service was $31,700 per year.
-These stats come from the U.S. Department of Education.
+The median early-career salary of public administration and social service students with a bachelor’s degree is $31,700 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $29,000 (25th percentile) and $34,300 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to public administration and social service.
+Note that some of these people may have jobs that are not directly related to a public administration and social service degree.

 Salaries According to BLS

-Average salaries range from $49,630 to $102,850 (25th to 75th percentile) for careers related to public administration and social service.
+Public Administration and Social Service majors often go into careers where salaries can range from $49,630 to $102,850 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.